achalmahajan1/Chromatin_Code/README.md

 k_on/k_off = on and off rate of the molecular motors

 # Prerequisites
-gfortran; OpemMPI, and STKFMM master as a dependency: https://github.com/wenyan4work/STKFMM.
+gfortran; OpemMPI, and STKFMM as a dependency: https://github.com/wenyan4work/STKFMM.
 Install STKFMM and compile test codes.
+The instructions are available on the github page (feel free to reach out if you have any questions).
+I am also planning to add a simple version of the code to evaluate surface traction forces on an arbitraty domain.

 # Compilation
 Compiling the code is a straigt forward process: make